castle-engine/castle-engine/packages/README.txt

 - Do I need Lazarus to compile Kambi VRML game engine ?

   No. Packages here are provided to easily compile and use the engine with Lazarus.
-But actually units in kambi_vrml_game_engine don't use any Lazarus units (LCL) (besides Lazarus-specific components in ../src/components/ subdirectory, corresponding to kambi_components package).
+But actually units in castle_game_engine don't use any Lazarus units (LCL) (besides Lazarus-specific components in ../src/components/ subdirectory, corresponding to kambi_components package).

   So all you actually need is bare FPC installation.
-  Use kambi_vrml_game_engine/Makefile to compile all units and use compile.sh scripts to compile each particular program.
-If you need more flexibility, take a look at kambi_vrml_game_engine/kambi.cfg, this specifies actual options used by kambi_vrml_game_engine/Makefile and all compile.sh scripts.
+  Use castle_game_engine/Makefile to compile all units and use compile.sh scripts to compile each particular program.
+If you need more flexibility, take a look at castle_game_engine/kambi.cfg, this specifies actual options used by castle_game_engine/Makefile and all compile.sh scripts.

 - What is the difference between kambi_base and kambi_components: